Yord/warfaster/README.md

 </dd>
 <dt>Not enforcing any limitations on list composition</dt>
 <dd>
 <p>Other list builders may enforce rules on lists, such as having three hero solos in primary mission lists.
 Warfaster does not.
 This is, because such rules cannot be automatically taken and updated from the wiki.
-Also, support for community formats such as [Arcane Synthesis' Sortie Missions][sortie-missions] would not be guaranteed this way.</p>
+Also, support for community formats such as <a href="https://www.arcane-synthesis.com/2022/12/31/mid-size-games-an-alternative-to-primary-missions/">Arcane Synthesis' Sortie Missions</a> would not be guaranteed this way.</p>
 <p>Instead, Warfaster gives full freedom to the users in how they build their lists.
 Rules like having three heroes in primary missions will have to be checked manually.</p>
 </dd>
 </dl>